Nu metal: 1993–1997: Early years

-1997–2004: Mainstream popularity
+1997–2001: Mainstream breakthrough

-Limp Bizkit released their debut album Three Dollar Bill, Y'all in 1997, in what Billboard writer William Goodman calls a "banner year" for the nu metal genre.
+Few artists were playing nu metal until 1997 when bands such as Sevendust, Coal Chamber, Limp Bizkit, and Papa Roach all released their debut albums, in what Billboard writer William Goodman calls a "banner year" for the genre.
+Limp Bizkit released their debut Three Dollar Bill, Y'all in July 1997.
 The album's popularity grew in 1999 as the band's mainstream profile began to increase; in March of that year, it went platinum in the United States, and eventually went double platinum in July 2001.
-As of October 1999, the album had sold 1.8 million copies in the U.S., according to Nielsen SoundScan.
-Deftones' album Around the Fur, also released that year, peaked at number 29 on the Billboard 200 on November 15, 1997.
-The album was certified gold by the Recording Industry Association of America (RIAA) in the summer of 1999, and certified platinum by the RIAA in June 2011.
+Coal Chamber released its self-titled debut album in 1997, which was a minor hit, being certified gold in the United States in 1999.
+The album was frequently compared to Korn, and Coal Chamber's appearance on Ozzfest in 1996 gave the band attention.
+Coal Chamber appeared on Ozzfest during the next two years.
 Also in 1997, Sugar Ray released its second studio album Floored.
-The album achieved mainstream success very quickly and was certified 2× platinum by the RIAA on February 20, 1998.
-Although Floored is a nu metal album, the only song from the album that achieved chart success was the song "Fly", which is instead a reggae song.
+The album achieved mainstream success quickly and was certified 2× platinum by the RIAA on February 20, 1998.
+Although Floored is a nu metal album, the only song from the album that achieved chart success was the single "Fly", which is instead a reggae-oriented song.
 Although Sugar Ray continued to be extremely popular, the band abandoned the nu metal genre and became a pop rock band with its 1999 studio album 14:59.
+Deftones' second album Around the Fur, also released in 1997, peaked at number 29 on the Billboard 200 on November 15, 1997.
+The album was certified gold by the Recording Industry Association of America (RIAA) in the summer of 1999, and certified platinum by the RIAA in June 2011.